-This program concludes with a capstone course, in which students integrate and apply previous learning through the creation of a project to reflect their knowledge and skills.
-Students will take insight from their academic and field experiences to construct a final project and presentation highlighting their knowledge of assessment, application of theory, practice skills, ethics and cultural sensitivity.
+This social work degree program concludes with a capstone course, in which you will integrate and apply previous learning through the creation of a project to reflect your knowledge and skills.
+As a student in GCU’s on-campus or online BSW degree, you will take insight from your academic and field experiences to construct a final project and presentation highlighting your knowledge of assessment, application of theory, practice skills, ethics and cultural sensitivity.

-Graduates of GCU’s Bachelor of Social Work degree are prepared to become entry-level social workers or further their education and obtain their Master of Social Work.
+Graduates of GCU’s Bachelor of Social Work degree are taught to become entry-level social workers or further their education and obtain their Master of Social Work.
 Graduates may go on to work in:

 - Outpatient facilities

 - Private practices